rjrobinson/event_horizon/README.md

 ## Calendar

+The Calendar feature makes use of redis to cache data. `brew install redis` and follow the instructions to start redis on system start.

 A `rake horizon:create_calendar` rake task exists to create a default calendar, and populate the calendar_id field for each team if it is nil.
 Set the DEFAULT_GOOGLE_CALENDAR_ID in the environment before running.

 ## Inserting a Google PKCS12 Keyfile into the Environment (for Heroku)